-Note: The high estimate is 10 percent higher than the estimated cost and the low estimate is 10 percent lower than the estimated cost From the figures above, it is clearly seen that Aleppo was by far the worst hit city of the conflict with huge losses in the sector.
-Transport Information regarding the transportation sector was very limited for Syria making it difficult to establish a pre-crisis baseline for comparison.
-Hence, the roads have been compared based on the findings of the previous phases of assessment conducted as seen below:
+Note: The high estimate is 10 percent higher than the estimated cost and the low estimate is 10 percent lower than the estimated cost From the figures above, it is clearly seen that Aleppo was by far the worst hit in the war with huge losses in the sector.
+Transport

+Information regarding the transportation sector was very limited for Syria making it difficult to establish a pre-crisis baseline for comparison.
+The country's roads were considered for the damage assessment and were compared based on the findings of the previous phases of assessment conducted as seen below: Figure 17: Comparison of different phases of the damage assessment for the transportation sector

-In phase 3b, damage to bridges was also added to come up with an estimate.
+In phase 3b, the damage to bridges was also added to come up with an estimate.
 The totalled value for the three cities considered in phase 3b, Aleppo, Idlib and Hama, are provided in Figure 18.

-Figure 18: Comparison of different phases of the damage assessment for transport sector From the comparison above, Aleppo was observed to be the most severely affected city in terms of withstanding maximum damages suggesting a high intensity of conflict.
+Figure 18: Comparison of different phases of the damage assessment for transport sector

+From the comparison above, Aleppo was observed to be the most severely affected city in terms of withstanding maximum damages suggesting a high intensity of war.
 Energy The intensity of damages done to the power sector infrastructure was covered for the three cities, namely, Aleppo, Idlib and Hama.
 The damage assessments were conducted in two steps: